 Clearly establish your goals.

 Once you know what you want to ultimately want to achieve together, you can articulate what is required from each stakeholder.
-If you want to build an online tool and sell it to a large corporation within the next two years, you better assign clear responsibilities for who will be managing each part of your business, in order to hit that high target.
+If you want to build blogging tools and sell them to a large market of bloggers within the next two years, you better assign clear responsibilities for who will be managing each part of your business, in order to hit that high target.